Artesian Wells Classical Tutorials is a live, internet tutorial service offering classes in Latin and the Great

 (among other subjects) to junior high and high school students at Logos Christian Academy in Fallon, Nevada, as well as local

 homeschool tutorials and years of online tutorials.
-He especially enjoys good literature, history, and baseball.
+He especially enjoys good literature, history, acting in local community

 Wells teaches the Introduction to Latin course and is the registrar and secretary for Artesian Wells.
 She studied Latin through